manymoments/manymoments.github.io/_posts/2020-07-21-what-is-a-cryptographic-hash-function.md

 author: Alin Tomescu
 ---

-If you ever tried to understand Bitcoin as a beginner, you've probably banged your head against the wall trying to understand what is a **(cryptographic) hash function**?
+If you ever tried to understand Bitcoin, you've probably banged your head against the wall trying to understand what is a **cryptographic hash function**?
-The goal of this article is to:
+The goal of this post is to:

-1. Give you a very simple mental model for how hash functions work
+1. Give you a very simple mental model for how hash functions work, called the _random oracle model_
-2. Give you several applications of hash functions
+2. Give you three key applications of hash functions:
+    - Downloading files over the internet
+    - The proof-of-work at the core of Bitcoin
+    - Commitments and coin flipping

+We'll refer to cryptographic hash functions simply as "hash functions" in this post.

+## What this post is NOT

-The goal of this article is **NOT** to explain to you how a concrete hash function like SHA256 works.
+This post will **NOT** explain to you how a concrete hash function like SHA256 works.
-Teaching you the internals of SHA256 (or any other hash function) would be like teaching a new driver how the engine of a car works before teaching them how to drive it: most people would get bored fast and lose interest.
+Explaining the internals of SHA256 (or any other hash function) would be like explaining to a new driver how the engine of a car works before teaching them how to drive it: most people would get bored fast and lose interest.

+Also, this post will **NOT** explain to you how Bitcoin works, nor how its proof-of-work consensus works!
+Instead, we'll explain the proof-of-work scheme itself, which is a core component of Bitcoin and its consensus algorithm.
+(For that, you could go [here](/2019-11-29-Analysis-Nakamoto/).)

 Finally, this post is in no way a formal treatment of hash functions and their many interesting properties.
-At the same time, this does not oversimplify hash functions either.
+At the same time, this post tries not to oversimplify hash functions either.
 Our hope is that, by the end of the post, you'll be curious enough to dig deeper into hash functions yourself.
-(As a starting point, use the references at the end of this post[^BR93]$^,$[^KL15]$^,$[^KM15]$^,$[^RS04]$^,$[^CGH98].)
+(As a starting point, use the references at the end[^BR93]$^,$[^KL15]$^,$[^KM15]$^,$[^RS04]$^,$[^CGH98].)

 ## A hash function is a "guy in the sky," flipping coins

-My favorite analogy for how a hash function works is the **"guy in the sky"** analogy, as illustrated below.
+My favorite analogy for how a hash function works is the **"guy in the sky"** analogy[^gal], as illustrated below.

 ![guy-in-the-sky](/uploads/guy-in-the-sky.png)